 Mid-Michigan scores for High School Basketball

 LANSING, Mich.
-(WILX) - Week 4 is in the books for high school basketball here in Mid-Michigan.
+(WILX) - Friday was perhaps the most exciting night for Mid-Michigan high school basketball, with plenty of upsets and close games.

 BOYS SCORES: